-Inheritance / Gift Tax
+Inheritance/ Gift Tax

-Up to 35% tax.
+Progressive rates from 5% to 35%.

 Decision 578 of the Cartagena Agreement has been adopted by Ecuador.
 This broadly means that relief from double taxation is provided for natural and juridical persons located in any of the Andean Pact countries (Bolivia, Colombia, Ecuador, Peru and Venezuela).